 Whether it’s a cosmopolitan setting in a high-rise condo, a traditional apartment with a cozy fireplace, a chic loft in a renovated warehouse or even a rehabbed historic Victorian mansion complete with brick sidewalks and gardens, Downtown DSM contains a variety of residential options.
 As the popularity of Downtown DSM housing continues to boom, the number of projects, locations and choices are rapidly increasing.
 Neighborhood associations continue to take steps to revitalize all areas of the city, including the iconic Walnut Street that connects the Historic East Village to Western Gateway Park.
 Historic Court District continues to add trendy restaurants and bars to Downtown DSM's nightlife scene as well.

-Explore Downtown DSM’s unique neighborhoods offering distinct personalities and attractions below and make sure to take a visit, or for more information about things to do and places to see, download a map of Downtown DSM USA here.
+Explore Downtown DSM’s unique neighborhoods offering distinct personalities and attractions below and make sure to take a visit, or for more information about things to do and places to see, download a map of Downtown DSM.

-Located between Downtown DSM and Gray’s Lake, Gray’s Landing is DSM’s newest neighborhood and it’s growing fast.
+Located between Downtown DSM and Gray’s Lake, DSM’s newest neighborhood, Gray's Lake Area, is growing fast.
 LEARN MORE>

 Dating back to 1846, the Historic Court District is one of Downtown DSM’s oldest neighborhoods and is the entertainment destination of Iowa’s capital city.
 LEARN MORE>